Terms of Service

 18Dispute resolution

-If a dispute arises out of or in connection with these Terms, the parties must, before commencing court proceedings (other than for urgent interlocutory relief), first: (a) give written notice of the dispute, describing its nature and the relief sought; (b) attempt in good faith to resolve the dispute at the level of senior management within 14 days of the notice; and (c) if not resolved, refer the dispute to a mediator appointed by the Resolution Institute (or, failing agreement, by the President of the Resolution Institute) and participate in mediation in Melbourne, Victoria.
+If a dispute arises out of or in connection with these Terms, the parties must, before commencing court proceedings (other than for urgent interlocutory relief), first: (a) give written notice of the dispute, describing its nature and the relief sought; (b) attempt in good faith to resolve the dispute at the level of senior management within 14 days of the notice; and (c) if not resolved, refer the dispute to a mediator appointed by the Resolution Institute (or, failing agreement, by the President of the Resolution Institute).
+The mediation will be held in Melbourne, Victoria, or — at the Customer’s election — in the capital city of the Australian State or Territory in which the Customer’s registered office or principal place of business is located, or by video-conference.
 Each party bears its own costs of mediation and shares the mediator’s fees equally.
+Nothing in this clause prevents a party from seeking urgent injunctive or interlocutory relief from a court.

 19General